Women throughout the ages have played an important role in hunting.

 In the ancient Egyptian kingdom, queens often hunted from chariots.
 This was not just a male sport, but a sport that the powerful women of the time pursued with much enthusiasm.

-The role as a hunter had a very powerful meaning.
-There were even the mythological women named Diana (Greek) and Artemis (Roman) who were referred to as the goddesses of the hunt.
-They were worshiped for a successful hunt way back in history.
+The role of a hunter had a powerful and often religious meaning.
+The iconic mythological women named Diana (in the ancient Greek tradition) and Artemis (in the Roman myths) were referred to as the goddesses of the hunt, and hunters made offerings to them in prayer for a successful hunt.

 As the westward expansion of the United States took hold, settlers, both men and women, hunted for profit and for food on the table for their families and to protect lives and livestock alike.

-Toward the end of that era, one of the most famous huntresses, Annie Oakley, dazzled spectators with her unerring shots that were polished to a gleam by her hunting trips.
-She propelled the lure and fame of the woman hunters to an all-time high.
+Toward the end of that era, one of the most famous huntresses, Annie Oakley, dazzled spectators with unerring shots that were polished to a gleam by her hunting trips.
+She would also tell anyone who’d listen about her preference for hunting over commercial shooting, which she regarded as “a matter of business.”

-In our modern day outdoor society, it has become very common place for our wives, daughters and friends to hunt, perhaps more than ever.
-Outdoor personalities, such as Eva Shockey, daughter of the great Jim Shockey, have brought the allure of hunting to a newer generation.
+In our modern-day outdoor society, it has become commonplace for our wives, daughters and friends to hunt, perhaps more than ever.
+Eva Shockey, daughter of the great Jim Shockey, has brought the allure of hunting to a new generation.
+Kendall Jones, too, sets an trailblazing example for all hunters.
+Many other lady hunters are starting to follow in their footsteps and connect with others.

 Just as in history, our modern women of the hunt are power players that reinvigorate our great sport and continue to carry on the tradition.

-To our great women of the outdoors, I say carry on my friends.
+To our great women of the outdoors, I say carry on, my friends.
+The human race would never have made it this far without you.
 May your harvest be plenty.